sifrr/sifrr/packages/server/sifrr-seo/README.md

 sifrrSeo.puppeteerOptions;
 ```

-**Note**: Note that first server render will be slow (depending on server machine), but subsequent requests will be really fast because of caching.
+**Note**: Note that first server render will be slow (depending on server machine), but subsequent requests will be really fast because of caching (depending on efficiency of cache key).

 ## Tips